 A wise man once told me, “It’s not what can be built, it’s what should be built.”
 That man was my co-founder.
-We were in the pre-launch phase of our mobile news platform Bando, and at the time we’d created a list of about 20 different features that would work within the app.
-But not only would creating and managing those products require a great deal of time, but it may also steer our customers away from the main problem our app actually solves.
+We were in the pre-launch phase of our mobile news platform Bando, and at the time we’d created a list of about 20 different features that would work within the app, but not only would creating and managing those products require a great deal of time, it may also steer our customers away from the main problem our app actually solves.

 In this case, we had to focus on one product mainly because of time—which was mostly allocated towards class when I was a student.
 Since you’re likely trying to manage an equally busy schedule, focus on building a quality project that you will have to show after graduation day.
-Stretching yourself thin and trying to commit too many hours into too many tasks can deter you from reaching either goal.
+Stretching yourself thin and trying to commit too many hours to too many tasks can deter you from reaching either goal.

 As your bandwidth allows, build your project around your class schedule and don’t bite off more than you can chew.
 Some of the best ideas are the simplest.

 Gaining traction and initial users is both a fun and scary part of the early stages of any project.
-Doing these tasks well is a matter of understanding your customers and target demographic.
-But to gain that understanding is time consuming, so instituting processes that take marketing tasks off your hands is an important skill to learn and utilize.
+Doing these tasks well is a matter of understanding your customers and target demographic, but to gain that understanding is time consuming, so instituting processes that take marketing tasks off your hands is an important skill to learn and utilize.

 The advances of automation have created a whole new way to discover and learn about customers.
 There are many tools to help you automate your marketing duties, the key is using them strategically.